NITCbase/nitcbase.github.io/docs/Design/Cache Layer/AttrCacheTable.md

     return E_RELNOTOPEN;
   }

-  // for all the attributes in the Attribute Cache Table corresponding to the relation with relId.
+  for(/*all attributes corresponding to relation with relId */) {
-  {
     if (/* attrName/offset field of the AttrCatEntry is equal to the input attrName/attrOffset */) {
       // copy the input searchIndex variable to the searchIndex field of the
       //corresponding Attribute Cache entry in the Attribute Cache Table.